 How can I play?

-We will post the bracket here and on Facebook, Twitter, and Instagram when it is released on February 27, 2021.
-Download the bracket and consider the likely outcome of each competition.
-Fill out your complete bracket, from round one through tournament champion, take a photo of your bracket and submit it as a .jpg or .pdf by March 7, 2021.
+Download the bracket here, or en español here, and consider the likely outcome of each competition.
+Fill out your complete bracket, from round one through the tournament champion, take a photo of your bracket, and submit it as a .jpg or .pdf by March 1, 2024.

 Here is an example.

-Follow the results on Facebook, Twitter and/or Instagram, and after each round mark up your bracket, calculate your score, and submit your bracket and results.
+Follow the results on Facebook, X, and/or Instagram and after each round mark up your bracket, calculate your score, and submit your bracket and results.
 You can find the link by clicking on each submission line listed in the schedule below.

 Please mark your results by circling the winners you predicted and crossing through those that did not win.

 Calculate your score by counting the wins you predicted for the round and then multiplying that number by the number of points awarded for each correct prediction.
 The points for each win by round are listed by round in the middle of the bracket.
 For example, on the 2020 bracket, participants got one point for each win in round 1, so if someone picked 18 correct wins, that person would get a score of 18 (18 x 1).
 In contrast, participants got 5 points for each win in round 4, and thus, if a person had three correct predictions, they would get 15 points for the round (3 x 5).
 If a participant is no longer in the competition because they had no wins in the current or previous round, that person may enter 0 for their score, and they will get one entry in the raffle.

 Submit your bracket and your results following each round.
 When you do, your name will be entered into a raffle.
 There will be a raffle at the end of each of the six rounds of play.
 The number of times your name is entered into the raffle will be determined by your score for that round.
 Anyone can win, but if you have a higher score, your probability of winning is higher.
 What if you got skunked?
 It happens.
 Please still enter your score (0), and we will still put your name on one ticket and drop it in the hat.